otris/vscode-janus-debug/README.md

 Visual Studio Code plugin for debugging JANUS-based applications.

+## About otris software AG
+As a software-based data and document management specialist, otris software AG supports company decision-makers in realising management responsibilities.
+The solutions from otris software are available for this purpose.
+They can be used track, control and document all administrative processes completely and with full transparency. otris software is based in Dortmund, Germany.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.